opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 The screen is arranged the following way:

 - Current user underlined in blue
-- The Nyuki avartar on the top right leading to the sign out page.
+- The avatar on the top right leading to the sign out page.
 - A cloud button to create a new project
 - A refresh button on the right to refresh your project overview to the current stage.